 - MR Imaging

-Once diagnosed, Crohn’s disease requires a regimen of medicine to control its symptoms, ranging from antibiotics to immune system suppressors.
+Once diagnosed, Crohn’s disease requires a medicine regimen to control its symptoms, ranging from antibiotics to immune system suppressors.

 Preventing Crohn’s Disease Symptoms

-Reducing stress, as it can be helpful for everything, can also lower your risk of developing debilitating symptoms.
+Reducing stress can also lower your risk of developing debilitating symptoms as it can be helpful for everything.
 Regular exercise helps with overall health and stress reduction.
 It’s important to remain hydrated during exercise.
 If you smoke, quitting can help you prevent worsening symptoms of the disease.
 Avoiding NSAIDs is important as well to avoid triggers.
 Speak with your gastroenterologist for more guidance regarding how to best avoid Crohn’s disease symptoms.